jackiewoodall/twb/the_way_beyond.md

   - Hart, W. The art of living: Vipassana meditation as taught by S. N.
     Goenka.
 Harper & Row, 1987.

   - Kornfield, J. & P. Breiter.
-A still forest pool: The in sight meditation of Achaan Chah.
+A still forest pool: The insight meditation of Achaan Chah.
 Quest Books, 1985.

   - Sayadaw, Mahasi.
 Practical insight meditation.
 Followed by The